 This model consists of 5 components that increase the likelihood of effectiveness.
 The authors of the model,

 Frank LaFasto and Carl Larson described it in 2001.
 The first name of the model was “5 dynamics of teamwork and collaboration”.
 The enthusiasts gathered insights from investigating 600 teams from different industries.
 They asked them a simple question: “What is an effective team?”

 So, these 5 components or layers are the following:

 - Team member.
 The first step is picking the right person.
 It’s about a good listener, cooperation, openness, supportiveness and positive personal style.

 - Team leadership.
-A strong leadership enhances a total group’s success.
+Strong leadership enhances a total group’s success.
 How to be a leader?
-You should develop the sense of responsibility, the ability of management, organization, and communication, to be authoritative.
+You should develop a sense of responsibility, the ability of management, organization, and communication, to be authoritative.